kieranrcampbell/stan-workshop/README.md

 You should also have read about Bayesian Statistics as part of the pre-course exercise and be familiar with the following concepts:

-- random variable
+- a random variable
-- basic rules of probability
+- tge basic rules of probability
 - a probability distribution
 - Bayes' Rule
 - prior probability distributions